notch8/stack_car/templates/chart/README.md

 Helm Chart
 ==========

-This is a Hyku Helm Chart which can be used to deploy a Hyku instance to a Kubernetes cluster.
+This is a Rails Helm Chart which can be used to deploy a Rails instance to a Kubernetes cluster.

 # Requirements